akirasoft/keptn-springoneplatform/README.md

 ## 1. Accounts

-1. **Dynatrace** - Create an account for a [trial Dynatrace SaaS tenant](https://www.dynatrace.com/trial) and created a PaaS and API token.
-See details in the [keptn docs](https://keptn.sh/docs/0.4.0/monitoring/dynatrace/)
+* **Dynatrace** - Create an account for a [trial Dynatrace SaaS tenant](https://www.dynatrace.com/trial) and created a PaaS and API token.
+See details in the [keptn docs](https://keptn.sh/docs/0.4.0/monitoring/dynatrace/).
-1. **GitHub** - A GitHub account is required and a personal access token with the permissions keptn expects.
-See details in the [keptn docs](https://keptn.sh/docs/0.4.0/installation/setup-keptn-gke/)
+* **GitHub** - A GitHub account is required and a personal access token with the permissions keptn expects.
+See details in the [keptn docs](https://keptn.sh/docs/0.4.0/installation/setup-keptn-gke/).
-1. **Cloud provider account** - Highly recommend to sign up for personal free trial to have full admin rights and to not cause any issues with your enterprise account.
+* **Cloud provider account** - Highly recommend to sign up for personal free trial to have full admin rights and to not cause any issues with your enterprise account.
 Links to free trials:
    * [Google](https://cloud.google.com/free/)
    * [Azure](https://azure.microsoft.com/en-us/free/)

 ## 2. GitHub Organization

-Keptn expects all the code repositories and project files to be in the same GitHub organization.
+* **GitHub Organization** - Keptn expects all the code repositories and project files to be in the same GitHub organization.
 You can create an organization using the instruction on [GitHub](https://github.com/organizations/new).

     Suggested gihub organization name: ```<your last name>-keptn-hackfest-<cloud provider>```, e.g.: ```braeuer-keptn-hackfest-gcloud```

 ## 3. Tools

 In this workshop, we are going to use a pre-built Docker image that already has all required tools installed.
 The only requirement is that you have Docker installed on your machine.

-You can install it using the instructions on the [Docker Homepage](https://docs.docker.com/install/).
+* **Docker** - You can install it using the instructions on the [Docker homepage](https://docs.docker.com/install/).

 # Provision Cluster and Install Keptn